 They serve breakfast all day long and it’s a great place to go before or after a morning at either Kailua Beach or Lanikai Beach.

 12. HULA DOG

-For a kid-friendly place to eat in Waikiki, head to Hula Dog.
+For a kid-friendly place to eat in Waikiki Beach, head to Hula Dog.
 These are gourmet Hawaiian hot dogs and they are unlike anything you’ve ever tasted before.

 They also have traditional ketchup and mustard, if your kids aren’t in an adventurous mood.